anl-sepsci/kbkit/docs/index.rst

     * .edr energy file
     * all other files (optional)

-These inputs are parsed by `kbkit.parsers` and fed into `kbkit.calculators` for Kirkwood-Buff integrals and thermodynamic predictions.
+These inputs are parsed by `kbkit.parsers` and fed into `kbkit.analysis` for Kirkwood-Buff integrals and thermodynamic predictions.
 The layout is designed for:

 - **Discoverability**: Clear separation of mixed vs. pure systems
 - **Reproducibility**: Consistent file naming and structure